maxlebedev/maleficer/README.md

     - We have two damage process steps, one for player damage, and one for everything else.
 This means enemies the player would kill don't attack back
     - Bleed damage feels like it takes an extra turn. this is intentional. it only takes effect on the start of the turn after it is applied
     - StepTrigger callbacks get their targets from the movement proc, in the OnStep case
-    - Should there be a death event queue?
     - Because we allow already dead entities to resolve their queued damage, enemies get one final retaliation
     - reusing Position components breaks things
     - DeathTriggers with dmg need to have oneshot(Dmg) called after